Best electric cooktops: top picks for a stylish, efficient, and contemporary kitchen, chosen by experts

 Features: The Frigidaire FFEC3025UB comes with four burners, two of which are six inches and powered by 1,200 W. The nine-inch burner operates at 2,500 W, while the SpaceWise expandable burner can be six or nine inches, offering flexibility based on your cooking needs.

-The dual-element burner, including a Quick Boil element, can operate at 1,600W / 3,000 W, designed to boil water fast.
+The dual-element burner, including a Quick Boil element, can operate at 1,600W / 3,000 W and is designed to boil water quickly.

 The cooktop is made from ceramic glass, which adds a sleek, professional look to your kitchen.
 Unlike other modern electric cooktops on this list that feature touch controls, the FFEC3025UB uses traditional twist knobs.